 - Screen prospective tenants including tenancy and other reference checks

-- Preparing the lease agreement
+- Preparing the lease agreement (different in every state)

 - File the condition report when the tenant moves in (and out)